afeiNick/TensorFlow-logdet/README.md

 # TensorFlow-logdet
-batched logdet GPU op for tensorflow
+batched log determinant (logdet) GPU op for tensorflow

 The following bash commands have been used to compile the op on a Linux machine: